NickJoannette/Qt-polynomycalc/README.md

 ![ui](https://raw.githubusercontent.com/NickJoannette/qt-poly-calc/master/polycalc.PNG?token=AK7AUQTA66LB4KDEJEOA3H25LQORK)

-Just a simple project to get used to qt slots & signals The legal characters for polynomial entry are, in this order: +/-, digits, decimal point, digits (if necessary), x, ^, digits Spaces anywhere are ignored.
+Just a simple project I am working on to get used to qt slots, signals, and dynamic charting input The legal characters for polynomial entry are, in this order: +/-, digits, decimal point, digits (if necessary), x, ^, digits Spaces anywhere are ignored.
 Examples: